 - History of familial long QT syndrome or known family history of Torsades de Pointes

 - Cardiac or cardiac repolarization abnormality, including any of the following: History of myocardial infarction (MI), angina pectoris, or coronary artery bypass graft (CABG) within 6 months prior to ICF signature 13.
 History of somatic or psychiatric disease/condition that may interfere with the objectives and assessments of the study 14.
 Symptomatic cord compression, or clinical or radiologic findings indicative of impending cord compression 15.
 Any condition that precludes raised arms position 16.
-Concurrent bladder outflow obstruction or unmanageable urinary incontinence 17.
-Sexually active males unwilling to use a condom during intercourse while taking study treatment and for 6 months after stopping study treatment.
+Unmanageable concurrent bladder outflow obstruction or urinary incontinence.
+Note: participants with bladder outflow obstruction or urinary incontinence, which is manageable and controlled with best available standard of care (incl. pads, drainage) are allowed.
+17. Sexually active males unwilling to use a condom during intercourse while taking study treatment and for 14 weeks after stopping study treatment.
 A condom is required for all sexually active male participants to prevent them from fathering a child AND to prevent delivery of study treatment via seminal fluid to their partner.
 In addition, male participants must not donate sperm for the time period specified above.
 If local regulations deviate from the contraception methods listed above to prevent pregnancy, local regulations apply and will be described in the ICF

 View trial on ClinicalTrials.gov